 Collaboration is important in the world of science and engineering, so USC wants to see the role collaboration has played in your past experiences.
-While most students will reach to the cliche “important group project in APUSH that you guys got an A on,” it’s important to give a nuanced approach to the topic of collaboration and how you collaborated.
+While most students will opt for the cliché “important group project in APUSH that you guys got an A on,” it’s important to give a nuanced approach to the topic of collaboration and how you collaborated.

 Your browser history says a lot about you.
 Take a moment to think about the time you spend online.
 Whether it’s browsing an Instagram account, listening to your favorite podcast, subscribing to the best web series on YouTube, or even addressing questions on tech-help forums, we want to know where you spend the most time online, and why.
 Please share your favorite online destination (via a web address, specific app, social network, etc.) — and describe why in a few sentences.
 (250 word limit)

-Like the question you answered on your favorite website, this is the chance to reveal your personal style and preferences.
-Of course, you don’t want to your favorite online destination to be Facebook or Twitter, unless there is a special reason why, such as using that site as a marketing platform for your budding tech start up, or using them to spread awareness for events at a local shelter.
+Like the question you answered on your favorite website, this is a chance to reveal your personal style and preferences.
+Of course, you don’t want your favorite online destination to be Facebook or Twitter, unless there is a special reason why, such as using that site as a marketing platform for your budding tech startup, or using them to spread awareness for events at a local shelter.

-Get your essay reviewed before submitting by our expert team.
+Get your essay reviewed by our expert team before submitting.
 For more help and guidance through the admissions process, sign up for our distinguished application guidance services.
-Good luck with admissions, and Fight On!
+Good luck with admissions, and fight on!